ESSAM: A Novel Competitive Evolution Strategies Approach to Reinforcement Learning for Memory Efficient LLMs Fine-Tuning: Introduction

 We follow a more standard training procedure.
 We use a standard split between training data and evaluation data, shuffle the training data, and perform multi step updates with small mini batches, rather than training once on a small set of samples as a whole.
 This reduces randomness from small sample training and better averages the noise induced variation across iterations, and the training signal is smoother and the optimization process is more stable.

 Experimental results show that ESSAM extends ES to the mainstream mathematical reasoning task GSM8K and substantially improves the generalization of LLMs.
 While keeping low GPU memory usage, ESSAM performs much better than standard ES on the GSM8K task.
-It matches the strong RL methods PPO and GRPO (\cref{fig:mean-acc}), and it even surpasses them on some models (refer to Table~\ref{tab:gsm8k_main_transposed}).
-These results indicate improved generalization and highlight the advantages and potential of ESSAM as a zero-order method for fine-tuning LLMs.
+It matches the strong RL methods PPO and GRPO (Figure~\ref{fig:gsm8k_avg}), and it even surpasses them on some models (refer to Table~\ref{tab:gsm8k_main_transposed}).
+In addition, we evaluate the fine-tuned models on five more challenging out-of-distribution mathematical reasoning benchmarks and a verifiable code benchmark.
+The models fine-tuned with ESSAM achieve the best average performance on 5 out of these 6 benchmarks (Figure~\ref{fig:generalization_perf}).
+These results indicate improved generalization and highlight the advantages and potential of ESSAM as a zeroth-order method for fine-tuning LLMs.
+We also evaluate the accelerated variant of ESSAM.
+The results show that, while maintaining the same GPU memory usage as ESSAM, it achieves nearly a twofold speedup (Table~\ref{tab:gsm8k_time}) and still attains an average accuracy of 78.02\% across all models (Figure~\ref{fig:gsm8k_avg}), outperforming PPO overall.
 We summarize contributions as follows: